 Because URICA does not hold a generation position, we are one of the only companies able to provide unbiased and fair dispatching of power assets across our entire client base.

-URICA complies with all AESO, MSA, AUC and regulatory related requirements for provision of facility dispatch services to multiple clients and establishes documentation, audit detail, and regular reporting to the MSA to ensure ongoing alignment with anti-collusion regulations.
+URICA complies with all AESO and IESO and regulatory related requirements for provision of facility dispatch services to multiple clients and establishes documentation, audit detail, and regular reporting to the regulatory entities in Alberta and Ontario to ensure ongoing alignment with anti-collusion regulations.

-Active and operational for 24 hours a day, 365 days a year, URICA’s Real Time Desk offers monitoring, dispatch receipt, correspondence, and output instruction services for any asset connected to the Alberta electricity grid using the AESO’s Automated Dispatch and Messaging System (ADaMS).
+Active and operational for 24 hours a day, 365 days a year, URICA’s Real Time Desk offers monitoring, dispatch receipt, correspondence, and output instruction services for any asset operating in the Alberta and Ontario electricity markets.

 Rather than supervise, schedule, and pay for fully staffed and underutilized dispatch operations, leverage URICA to manage your facility output as a cost effective solution.